EATING QUESTIONNAIRE

 Sometimes

 If you have answered 'yes' to some of these questions, you may find that you want to access some help and support from professionals, such as the Talking EDs team.
-We understand how difficult this is and we can offer an empathic, understanding and supportive space, a listening ear and tailored psychotherapy and counselling treatment at your pace.
+We understand how difficult this is and we can offer an empathic, understanding and supportive space, a listening ear and tailored psychotherapy and counselling and dietetic treatment at your pace.
 Browse the website for more information about what support and services we can offer.
 Please feel free to get in touch via the Contact page of this website if your would like some support, need more information, have any questions or would like to access our services.
 We are here to help you make sense of this and support and guide you towards a better relationship with food and eating (and many other things too).